 3. Process and Guidelines for Professional and Ethical Conduct, Communications & Proper Practice

 3.1.
-All Board Members and staff are required to:
+All ELPA Directors and staff are required to:

 3.1.7.
 Not do anything that in any way undermines ELPA or harms its public image.